collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### GitHub: Documentation

 Hopefully, you will want to create a welcoming environment for your project.

-* README.md
-* LICENSE
+Your documentation might inspire someone else to contribute to a project the way that I was inspired to contribute to TacoFancy.

+GitHub can help you to generate a LICENSE and CODE_OF_CONDUCT.md based on commonly used licenses and codes
+* LICENSE- tells you the terms under which you can contribute and use the code, based on the law
 * CODE_OF_CONDUCT.md

+* README.md-
 * CONTRIBUTING.md

 </td></tr>

 <!--
-* LICENSE (auto-generate, legality of contributions, attribution)
-* CODE_OF_CONDUCT.md (auto-generate, choosing from two different Codes of Conduct)
 * CONTRIBUTING.md (look at examples for ideas, will generate a message "Please review the guidelines for...")
 -->